Estimated reading time: 6 minutes

-How many varieties of apple can you name?
+How many varieties of apples can you name?
 Maybe 10, if you’re lucky?
 If you’re a really enthusiastic gardener or eater, you might be able to get up to 20 or so, but can you name any heritage fruit varieties?

 So, where are all the others, the ones you haven’t heard of?